-Clients must keep appointments with the employment and training programs, cooperate in the development of the employment activities included in their Contract of Mutual Responsibility (CMR) and Individual Service Strategy (ISS), and participate in employment and training activities.
+Clients must keep appointments with the employment and training programs, cooperate in the development of the employment activities included in their CMR and ISS, and participate in employment and training activities.
 Individuals who are not in compliance with any of the above client responsibilities will be subject to sanctions as described in "Sanctions: Failure to Comply with the Contract and Imposition of Sanctions" described in a subsequent section of the State Plan.